Doctor of Divinity: United States

 In a 1976 interview with Morley Safer of the TV newsmagazine 60 Minutes, Universal Life Church founder Kirby J. Hensley professed that the church's honorary doctor of divinity degree was "...just a little piece of paper.
 And it ain't worth anything, you know, under God's mighty green Earth—you know what I mean?—as far as value."
-In 2006, Universal Life Church minister Kevin Andrews advised potential degree recipients not to misrepresent the title as an educational achievement to employers, recommending instead that it would be appropriate to list such credentials "under the heading of Titles, Awards, or Other Achievements" on curricula vitae.
+In 2006, Universal Life Church minister Kevin Andrews advised potential degree recipients not to misrepresent the title as an educational achievement to employers, recommending instead that it would be appropriate to list such credentials "under the heading of Titles, Awards, or Other Achievements" on resumés.

 As of 2009, 20 U.S. states and Puerto Rico had some form of exemption provision under which religious institutions can grant religious degrees without accreditation or government oversight.

-Roman Catholic Church
+Catholic Church

-In the Roman Catholic Church, a doctor of divinity is usually the holder of an honorary degree, often conferred upon a bishop.
+In the Catholic Church, all bishops are automatically "Doctors of Divinity" as they are regarded as holding the teaching authority of their particular church, a reference to the alternative meaning of doctor, teacher.
 In the pontifical university system, a holder of the highest earned degree in Catholic theology is styled "Doctor of Sacred Theology" (in Latin, Sacrae Theologiae Doctor, abbreviated STD).

 Contrast with other religious degrees

-A doctor of divinity should not be confused with a Doctor of Theology (Th.D.), the holder of a research doctorate in theology awarded by universities and divinity schools.
+A doctor of divinity should not be confused with a Doctor of Theology (Th.D.), the holder of a research doctorate in theology is awarded by universities and divinity.
 However, many universities award a Ph.D. rather than a Th.D. to graduates of higher-level religious studies programs.
 A Doctor of Sacred Theology (STD) holds another research doctorate, in particular awarded by Catholic pontifical universities and faculties.
 A Doctor of Ministry (D.Min.) holds another doctorate-level religious degree, which is a professional doctorate rather than a research doctorate.